HackNotts Displays (Trumpet)

 A laptop and a monitor are sat on a desk.
 The back of the laptop can be seen, with various programming-related stickers on the back.
 The monitor is facing the viewer, and on it is the text "Welcome to HackNotts 2018".
 In the background, some banners for HackSoc and HackNotts can be seen.

 HackNotts is the University of Nottingham’s Hack Society’s annual hackathon.
-For the 2018 event, I worked with Profile photo for Aaron Osher Aaron Osher to create a system of displays for use on the computer lab’s monitors (in a similar vein to the system created for HackSoc’s events).
+For the 2018 event, I worked with Profile photo for Erin Osher Erin Osher to create a system of displays for use on the computer lab’s monitors (in a similar vein to the system created for HackSoc’s events).
 There were two components: one for use during the check-in process, and one for use during the duration of the hacking.

 The check-in system used Firebase Firestore and listened for new elements being added to an array.
-They were added by a separate system Aaron created, which scanned participants’ QR codes and passed along their name.
+They were added by a separate system Erin created, which scanned participants’ QR codes and passed along their name.
 My system then ran an animation to display their name on a screen near the check-in table in order to provide a more personal welcome.

 A television mounted on a pillar shows the text "HackNotts 2018", with the time 10:27 visible in small text below it.
 Below that, the remaining time remaining is shown as "01:32:32", and a progress bar is about 90% complete.